mitmedialab/PRG-Group-Map/README.md

 ```bash
 npm run new:person cynthia
 ```
 3. If successful, the command will point you to a newly created `.ts` file where you can add your details.
-Jump down to [Editing your information]() to see what to add.
+Jump down to [Editing your information](https://github.com/pmalacho-mit) to see what to add.
     - **NOTE:** you can also close the newly create terminal window.

 #### Editing Your Information

 Your details are fed to the graph through the `describeYourself` function, which takes a [javascript object](https://www.w3schools.com/js/js_objects.asp) (a specific set of key/value pairs).

 We make use of [Typescript](https://www.typescriptlang.org/) to ensure this object contains all the necessary information, and to also make our lives easier through helpful suggestings and code-completion.

-##### Not sure what keys are available?

-Typescript can tell us what keys belong in an object by typing a `"` within it's curly brackets (`{ ... }`).

-Any keys succeeded by a `?` are optional and can be left out.

-##### Not sure what values are appropriate?

-Hover over a key to see documentation on what values it can take on.
-Often times they'll be multiple acceptable values, and you can pick which is most convenient to convey the necessary information.

-If you provide a value that typescript doesn't like, it will underline the error in red.
-Hover over it to see a potentially-helpful error message.
-If you aren't able to resolve it, please contact [Parker](https://github.com/pmalacho-mit).
+Check out the [Why Typescript is Great]() section to see why ([Parker](https://github.com/pmalacho-mit) thinks) Typescript is great.

 #### Editing a Project